ponagr/ai_engineering_pontus_agren_grundstrom/exercises/2_classification/exercise_2.md

 a) Use KNN to classify iris dataset

-b) Use random forest to predict house prices for the dataset you used in exercise1
+b) Use KNN to predict house prices for the dataset you used in exercise1

 ## 2. Random forest for classification and regression